enkidevs/curriculum/java/data-management/byte-operations-i/negative-byte-values.md

   - binary-convertion

-notes: 'Gamified Insight, static workout'
+notes: Gamified Insight, static workout
 ---
 ## Content
+# Negative `byte` values

 In Java, the `byte` type is signed.
 There are 256 values of the `byte` type ranging from -128 to 127.